Frequently asked questions (FAQs)

 We ask guests to support the rail trail and trail experiences, products and services that contribute to the ongoing management and maintenance of the rail trail.

 We recommend you use the Trail between sunrise and sunset.
 As community open space, there are no set open or closed hours.
-The rail trail is open year round and our partner experiences operate on NSW daylight savings time.
+The Rail Trail is open year round and our partner experiences operate on NSW daylight savings time.
 Check weather and trail conditions for any trail or section closures and condition impacts from heavy rain or flooding.

 Our team of Rail Trail staff (Council), guest greeters and volunteers are generally available during business hours Monday to Friday, 9 am – 4:30 pm, not including public holidays.
 This website has a range of helpful information and the Northern Rivers Rail Trail bot on Messenger can help with general questions out of hours.